-health guidance on social distancing particularly vulnerable to the COVID 19 virus and may not wish to return to using leisure facilities.
+Lesbians As above As above As above Gay Men As above As above As above PREGNANCY & MATERNITY Women Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during lockdown Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
+All activities will be bookable only, therefore reducing existing capacities and limiting access.
+Pregnant women may feel particularly vulnerable to the COVID 19 virus and may not wish to return to using leisure facilities.
 Clear customer communications will be made available allowing women to make an informed decision on returning.
 In addition, the strict health and safety protocols being introduced may help to give these customers confidence in returning.
-Contact tracing protocols will be in place and customers and user groups (Lead Member) will be required to provide/collect contact data in accordance with the Scottish Governments Test & Protect guidelines RELIGION & BELIEF A list of religions used in the census is available here.
-See note Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during lockdown Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
-All activities will be bookable only, therefore reducing existing capacities and limiting access.
-As above
+Glasgow Club will allow booking via telephone as well as on-line to ensure that those without internet access or devices with which to make online bookings are able to access leisure activities.
+There will be no hiring of equipment for health and safety reasons and this may affect those who cannot afford to possess their own.
+Test & Protect protocols will be in place and customers and user groups (Lead Member) will be required to provide/collect contact data in accordance with the Scottish Governments Test & Protect guidelines.
+Some may not be comfortable with this.
+RELIGION & BELIEF A list of religions used in the census is available here.
+See note Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
+All activities will be bookable only, therefore As above lockdown reducing existing capacities and limiting access

-^{} For reasons of brevity race is not an exhaustive list, and therefore please feel free to augment the list above where appropriate; to reflect the complexity of other racial identities.
+For reasons of brevity race is not an exhaustive list, and therefore please feel free to augment the list above where appropriate; to reflect the complexity of other racial identities.

-^{} There are too many faith groups to provide a list, therefore, please input the faith group e.g. Muslims, Buddhists, Jews, Christians, Hindus, etc. Consider the different faith groups individually when considering positive or negative impacts.
-A list of religions used in the census is available <a href="https://example.com/here-to-separat
+There are too many faith groups to provide a list, therefore, please input the faith group e.g. Muslims, Buddhists, Jews, Christians, Hindus, etc. Consider the different faith groups individually when considering positive or negative impacts.
+A list of religions used in the census is available here.